 How hard it has been going to yoga.
 When I’m practicing, it forces me to be still and that’s when all the anxious feelings that I’ve been suppressing come up.
 In almost every class I’ve been to within the last 4 months I’ve cried at some point during my practice.
 There have been a few weeks where I’ve missed class either because of work or not feeling well.
 It was only this week that I realized perhaps on some level I’ve been avoiding going to yoga because it’s easier to distract myself from the stress and busyness of work than to be relaxed and still with my feelings.

 That my relationship with God wouldn’t be instantly repaired.
-My relationship became strained around the time of my first loss, which was also around the same time of the 2016 election, and to be honest, I haven’t gone to church regularly since.
+My relationship became strained around the time of my first loss, which was also around the same time as the 2016 election, and to be honest, I haven’t gone to church regularly since.
 I’ll admit, I was angry, and I still am.
-I couldn’t understand why God let this happen and pair that with the overall hypocrisy that this political climate has brought, the last thing I want to do is go to church.
+I couldn’t understand why God let this happen and paired that with the overall hypocrisy that this political climate has brought, the last thing I wanted to do was go to church.
 I read a book last year that helped me get through some of those feelings, but I still have a long way to go.
 And the thing is, despite being pregnant, I have a hard time trusting God right now because of what happened with the last two.
 It’s my own journey, and I’m working through it.

 How paralyzing it was to decide if I wanted to know the gender early.
 My last loss was discovered when we went in for our 20-week gender scan.
-Everyone I know that is expecting around the same time as I have found out their gender, and they keep asking me when I will find out mine.
-I didn’t want to go to a separate place where their sole purpose is to celebrate the baby’s gender because I didn’t want them to be the ones delivering the bad news again.
+Everyone I know who is expecting around the same time as I have found out their gender, and they keep asking me when I will find out mine.
+I didn’t want to go to a separate place where their sole purpose was to celebrate the baby’s gender because I didn’t want them to be the ones delivering the bad news again.

 How scary it is to not HEAR the heartbeat.
 When I went in for my heartbeat check appointment last week, I went in fully expecting to hear the heartbeat.
 After all, with my last pregnancy, I heard it clear as day at week 14 and week 16.
 I had no idea that it was normal to not hear it due to a variety of factors, one of which is the baby’s position.
-The tech was picking up a heartbeat on the doppler but we couldn’t hear it, which after an ultrasound showed it was because of baby being upside down and snuggled in the back.
+The tech was picking up a heartbeat on the doppler but we couldn’t hear it, which after an ultrasound showed it was because of Baby being upside down and snuggled in the back.
 Even though I got to see my baby and its heartbeat and everything was FINE, I relived ALL of my previous trauma from the moment we didn’t hear anything on the doppler all the way to being transferred to the ultrasound room.
 It was awful, and it sucked out any joy I had seeing my baby.

 How hard it is to plan for the future.
 A lot of my statements include the word “if” these days because I’m preparing for the very real possibility of things going wrong.